What Estate Grown Wine and Small-Lot Winemaking Actually Mean

 Come find out for yourself.
 We’re open Friday through Sunday, 11am to 4:30pm.
 Walk-ins are welcome, and seated reservations are available for groups up to six.
 Book your tasting here.

-If you want continued access to limited estate releases between visits, our Wine Club provides allocations of wines that don’t reach wide retail distribution.
+If you want continued access to limited estate grown wine between visits, our Wine Club provides allocations of bottles that don’t reach wide retail distribution.
 Learn more about the family and the estate on our About Us page.

 It means every grape in our wines comes from our own 17.5 planted acres in Glen Ellen.
 We grow, farm, and harvest the fruit entirely on our estate.
 Production takes place at an adjacent, neighboring facility.
 “Estate-grown” refers to the origin of the fruit, which is 100% our own land.